Kroc/PortaDOOM/PortaDOOM/files/launcher.md

 --------------------------------------------------------------------------------

-In most instances, a game is inseparable from its executable and you never have to think about it.
-DOOM is very different.
+In most instances, a game is inseparable from its executable and you never have to think about it. _DOOM_ is very different.
 Since the release of the source code in 1997, there have been innumerable replacement engines (often known as "source-ports") to play the same game.
-So broad and multifarious are the ports of DOOM that it is considered to be the "Hello World" of gaming, having appeared on [digital cameras][d], [printers][p], [ATMs][a] and even [keyboards][k].
-If it has a screen, it (probably) runs DOOM.
+So broad and multifarious are the ports of _DOOM_ that it is considered to be the "Hello World" of gaming, having appeared on [digital cameras][d], [printers][p], [ATMs][a] and even [keyboards][k].
+If it has a screen, it (probably) runs _DOOM_.

 [d]: https://www.youtube.com/watch?v=k-AnvqiKzjY
 [p]: https://www.youtube.com/watch?v=XLHx3vO7KJM
 [a]: https://www.youtube.com/watch?v=PW5ELKTivbE
 [k]: https://www.youtube.com/watch?v=GD0L46y3IqI

-Over time DOOM source-ports have extended the game with new features and capabilities.
+Over time _DOOM_ source-ports have extended the game with new features and capabilities.
 Playing DOOM mods in the present day involves selecting the correct engine to match the requirements of the desired WAD.

 `/USE <engine>`
 --------------------------------------------------------------------------------